hopsoft/knockout_app/README.md

 * Less code needs to be written
 * Templating is kept on the server
-* A focus on data... if the data is right the view is right
+* A focus on data... the view is correct if the data is correct

 Knockout's lack of project structure can be jarring, especially if you come from the land of Ember, Angular, or even Backbone.
 But... this is precisely why you should consider it.
-Knockout helps you leverage your existing tool chain without introducing too much new complexity.
+Knockout helps you leverage your existing server based tool chain without introducing too much new client side complexity.

 The problem I have with Knockout is its declarative approach.
 I find the declarative style somewhat offensive for modern web development.